emmanuelekopimo/rhubarb-gui/README.md

 - **macOS**: `rhubarb_mac/rhubarb`
 - **Linux**: `rhubarb_linux/rhubarb`

-These folders are already included in the project with the necessary binaries and resource files (acoustic models, dictionaries, etc.).
+These folders are already not included in the project folder.
+Get the appropriate binaries [Rhubarb Lip Sync Releases](https://github.com/DanielSWolf/rhubarb-lip-sync/releases)

 **Alternative**: If you want to use a custom Rhubarb installation, you can modify the `get_rhubarb_executable()` method in `main.py` to point to your custom executable path.